matteoacrossi/QuasiHamiltonianRTN.jl/doc/src/index.md

 ##  Usage
-To use the package, we need a
+To use the package, first construct an array of matrices, in which each element corresponds to the Hamiltonian with a particular realization of the noise sources.

+For instance, if there are two noise sources, the array will be composed of four Hamiltonians.

+Once the vector has been defined, say `H`, we generate the quasi-Hamiltonian matric

 ## Reference
 ```@docs